Recording studio: EMI Studios, Studio Three, Abbey Road • London • UK

 I said, “You should copy this faithfully”.
 They said, “But we’d like to change it a little bit.”
 I said, “No, it’s absolutely the right arrangement.
 Please don’t change this.
 I can guarantee it’s a hit.

-Paul McCartney, about the recording of “Come And Get It”, with Badfinger – quoted from “Abbey Road 2019” liner notes.
+Paul McCartney – About the recording of “Come And Get It” with The Iveys – Quoted from the “Abbey Road (50th anniversary boxset)” liner notes.

 Paul said, “I’ve got a lot on my plate at the minute.
 It’s yours if you do what I say.
 If you accept this as your next single, you can write the other two tracks they need for Ringo’s film”.
 It was too good an offer to refuse. […] That session went on forever.
 Around 30 takes, I think.
 Peter Ham, Tommy Evans and myself all had a shot at singing it.
 Tommy got the gig.